shanep-cs2/shanep-cs2/_lessons/lesson01.md

 will need to complete each week.
 Sign up for the [textbook]({{site.data.semester-info.textbook}}) so you can get started on the first homework.

+## Task 3 - Discussion Forum

+Participation in the class [discussion forum]({{site.data.semester-info.discussion}}) is mandatory this semester.
+Your instructor has already added you to the forum, if you can not access it please email your instructor **ASAP**!
+Log onto the forum and respond to any messages posted by your instructor or fellow students.

 ## Task 3 - First Lab